RobStrover/php-design-pattern-recap/readme.md

 Code to the interface!

+## Chain of Responsibility Pattern ##
+Object calls are chained one after the other.
+Each stage in the chain is given the opportunity to handle the request or defer to the next part of the chain.

+This means that the responsibility of how a request gets handled is taken away from the requester.

+A great example of where this pattern has been used is in Laravels Middleware implementation.

 ## Specification Pattern ##
 This allows us to take any kind of business and make it a first class citizen.